Normation/rudder/policies/module-types/system-updates/README.md

 ### Security

-This module needs to run as root, and protects its databse with `600` permissions.
+This module needs to run as root, and protects its database with `600` permissions.